lunchboxsushi/jit/tasks/01-data-types.md

 - Keep structs JSON-tagged for storage; YAML tags for config where needed
 - Use `omitempty` wisely to reduce file size
 - Add helper constructors for ticket creation
+- Use constants for ticket types to prevent typos
+- Simplified relationships to use ParentKey and Children only

 ## Acceptance Criteria
-- `go test ./pkg/types/...` passes
+- [completed] `go test ./pkg/types/...` passes
-- Tickets can round-trip JSON marshal/unmarshal without data loss
+- [completed] Tickets can round-trip JSON marshal/unmarshal without data loss
-- Config can be unmarshaled from sample YAML
+- [completed] Config can be unmarshaled from sample YAML
+- [completed] Ticket type constants work correctly
+- [completed] Helper methods (IsEpic, IsTask, IsSubtask, IsOrphanTask) work correctly

 ## Next Tasks
 - 02-configuration.md